GabrielEdid/GabrielEdid/README.md

 ### Hi there I'm Gabriel Edid! 👋

-🌱 I'm currently learning React Native and ADT and Algorithms in C++.
+🌱 I'm currently learning ADT and Algorithms in C++ and React Native.

-🤔 Get to know more about me at
+🤔 Get to know more about me at https://gabrieledid28.wixsite.com/gabriel-edid

 💬 Ask me about...
 ANYTHING!
 I'm happy to share and learn from others.